Servicing a diesel engine can be a daunting task,

 wondered if you ever worked on the brake lights? and am I missing something?

-yours very frustrated Chris Watts.
+very frustrated Chris Watts.

 Many thanks for your email, it's always